How to Choose the Best Reception Venue in SF

 - Food and Drink Issues - Make sure your venue has the type of food service you want.
 Do they allow outside caterers?
 Do they supply their own food?
 Do they charge extra for outside alcohol?
 Some of these issues may not matter to you, but it is worth knowing about them in advance.
 Alcohol issues can be a key factor.
 Make sure they handle drink service the way you want them to.

 - Coordinating Staff - Some San Francisco Wedding reception venues provide an in-house coordinator to supervise your event and make sure things go smoothly.
 Others just rely on the existing waiters, managers and bar staff to make sure your party goes smoothly.
 I would strongly recommend you choose a venue who promises you a point person will be in charge.
 This is the only way you will know if the things promised to will be delivered!
+I always ask if the venue coordinator will be present at the actual event.
+If they are sending someone else, I would keep looking.

 - Noise issues and Restrictions - This will usually not be an issue for San Francisco wedding receptions, but it is worth asking about.
 Do they have a curfew and are there restrictions on music, etc. It pays to check.
+Covid-19 restrictions should also be investigated.

 - Proximity to City Hall - This may or may not be an important aspect of your decision.
 Many of our clients like to choose Reception venues close to SF City Hall.
 In fact, there are a handful of reception site within walking distance!
 This could be fun!
+You will receive plenty of attention during the walk!

 - Check Yelp Reviews - This can sometimes be a useful tool, but I would recommend making up your own mind using the other criteria discussed and than allow only reviews such as Yelp help you seal the deal in your mind.
 Its important when reading Yelp reviews to focus more on the comments and less on the ratings.
 It is all in the details!
+Some bad Yelp reviews are the result of particular clients who have an axe to grind.
+All of this need to be taken into consideration.
+If the venue only has 1 or 2 bad reviews out many, I would ignore it.

 I purposely left the Yelp review step until last.
 I do not think it is a good idea to use Yelp or any other online reviews to make such an important decision.
 I prefer to use Yelp as more of a confirmation tool.
 Make up your own mind completely independently by following the above steps and also looking for recommendations from others.
 Then check out reviews to see if you missed something.
 I also found this useful guide from Brides magazine with some other great tips and pointers to finding a perfect venue for your wedding!